Skip to content

 Bracknell Forest Libraries

-Exploring how the idea of freedom has been expressed through the growth and transformation of Bracknell since it was established as a post-war new town, Bracknell Forest Libraries will lead on a project which aims to collect and celebrate the memories of those who have lived in Bracknell from its early days to today, while also looking forward to hopes for the future.
+Exploring how the idea of freedom has been expressed through the growth and transformation of Bracknell since it was established as a post-war new town, Bracknell Forest Libraries is leading a project which aims to collect and celebrate the memories of those who have lived in Bracknell from its early days to today, while also looking forward to hopes for the future.

 2 Town Square,